New Student Frequently Asked questions

 To request an SSN letter for on-campus employment from ISSS, you must first complete the following required check-in tasks:

-After completing the above tasks, submit the appropriate SSN request via MyISSS Portal:
+After completing the above tasks, submit a SSN request via MyISSS Portal:

 As an international student in F-1 or J-1 status, you are in the U.S. on a student visa, not a work visa, therefore, you must receive special work authorization for off-campus employment.